talkafk/custom-html-loader/README.md

 - Customize the background color.
 - Customize the styles of the progress bar, including width, border radius, and colors.
+- Customize the loader type (bar or circle).

 ## Installation